slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-2.md

 A deeper summary of my benzo trauma can be found [here](5-Opposing-Views.md). <!--[here](https://github.com/slerman12/BrokenWisdoms/blob/4399be6729f1369e27a3df35eef58fbfe94dcf23/2-Opposing-views.md#my-trauma).-->

 The experience of losing my hair has cost me relationships and worsened my social anxiety, and the benzo-brain damage and torture leaves me with PTSD.

-## Scottland

-When Jordan Peterson recovered, he went to Russia—wait, the other way around.
-He went to Russia, where he got unorthodox treatment, and they brought him into good shape, or at least less-torment shape, through some unorthodox treatment, he and his daughter report.
-For months to maybe a year from withdrawal, he was largely unable to stand up.
-His family had to take care of him.

-I was in so much torture in the last months of taking benzos, and even more during withdrawal.

-In the first week of finishing my tapering, the Finland woman invited me to Scottland, and I traveled by airplane—internationally—myself.
-I was unable to read the airplane terminals.
-I couldn’t understand the words from the speakers.
-I was in so much pain, but I wouldn’t miss it.

 ## Dyeda